freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/case-studies/index.md

 ---
 ## Case Studies

-The Software Engineering Ethics Research Institute of the Department of Computer and Information Sciences at East Tenesee State University published a series of  Case Studies to help sensitize practicing software developers and students to the various types of ethical dilemmas they may face.
+The Software Engineering Ethics Research Institute of the Department of Computer and Information Sciences at East Tennessee  State University published a series of  Case Studies to help sensitize practicing software developers and students to the various types of ethical dilemmas they may face.
 [The International Standard for Professional Software
 Development and Ethical Responsibility](http://seeri.etsu.edu/TheSECode.htm) forms the basis for much of the analysis in each case.

 Cases: